polzerdo55862/dp-blog/_posts/2022-01-05-baysian-hyperparameter-optimization.md

 <figure class="image">
   <img src="/assets/img/posts/06_Bayesian Optimization/function_of_support_vector_regression_slack_variable.png" style="width:100%">
   <figcaption align = "center">
-    <b>Boston housing data set - Image by the author (Data: [CST79])</b>
+    <b>The soft margin loss setting for a linear SVM — Image by the author (inspired by [Smo04])</b>
   </figcaption>
 </figure>

-The figure above describes the “punishment ”of deviations exceeding the amount of ϵ using a linear loss function.
+The figure above describes the "punishment" of deviations exceeding the amount of ϵ using a linear loss function.
 The loss function is called the kernel.
 Besides the linear kernel, the polynomial or RBF kernel are frequently in use.
-[Smo04][Yu12][Bur98]
-Thus, the formulation according to Vapnik is as follows:
+[Smo04][Yu12][Bur98] Thus, the formulation according to Vapnik is as follows:

 $$
 \begin{align*}